 I didn’t know Gordon Hylton long, but I worked with him enough to know that, as a scholar, he lived in avid pursuit of the facts.
 Ask him a question about Robert F. Kennedy’s law school days, and he would write you a detailed memo.
 Ask him when UVA Law awarded its first L.L.B. degree, and he would head straight to the archives.
 And then write you a detailed memo.

 With Gordon’s passing last week, I am grateful to have known him as a scholar, even for the short time that I did.
 Earlier this year, Gordon and I both found ourselves researching the topic of UVA’s desegregation.
 I had written up some research and, thinking that Gordon might have insights from his own work, I sent it to him for comment.
 He was gracious in telling me that I had discovered information that was new to him.
-Then came the memo of his interpretive differences, laced with a few notices of factual errors.
+Then came the memo of his interpretive differences.
 Facepalm.

 Over the next months, in a series of spirited conversations, we debated, we listened, and we defended our points of view.
 It drove me crazy.
 But, this was the stuff of being a historian, so I loved it.
 Gordon and I maintained our interpretive differences, undeterred, but with a deeper understanding of the era and of the people whose lives composed this history.
 At the end of the day, we shared with each other that our conversations had helped us more than anything else to clarify our thinking on this particular topic.
 Working with Gordon cemented for me that there are no throwaway sentences when you are writing history.
 Every piece of information or interpretation you present is a claim about someone’s life, a real person’s life, and there is responsibility there to get it right.